TSH-secreting pituitary adenomas

 - University of Chicago

 Thyroid-stimulating hormone (TSH)-secreting pituitary adenomas are a rare cause of hyperthyroidism .
-They account for 0.5 to 3 percent of all functioning pituitary tumors , and much less than 1 percent of all cases of hyperthyroidism.
+They account for 0.5 to 3 percent of all functioning pituitary tumors and much less than 1 percent of all cases of hyperthyroidism.
+The incidence in Sweden is calculated to be 2.8 per 1 million, in which 0.85 per million had disease .
 Nevertheless, the diagnosis should be considered in all hyperthyroid patients, especially those with a diffuse goiter and no extrathyroidal manifestations of Graves' disease.

 This topic will review the clinical presentation, diagnosis, and treatment of TSH-secreting pituitary tumors.
 Other causes of hyperthyroidism are reviewed separately.
 (See "Disorders that cause hyperthyroidism" and "Diagnosis of hyperthyroidism".)

 Most TSH-secreting adenomas secrete only TSH.
 However, approximately 20 to 25 percent of the adenomas secrete one or more other pituitary hormones, predominantly growth hormone or prolactin .
-There have been no reported instances of co-secretion of adrenocorticotropic hormone (ACTH) and TSH.
+There have been no reported instances of co-secretion of corticotropin (ACTH) and TSH.

 - Ónnestam L, Berinder K, Burman P, et al. National incidence and prevalence of TSH-secreting pituitary adenomas in Sweden.
 J Clin Endocrinol Metab 2013; 98:626.